Icelandic Elf School

-The organization teaches about the hidden people and the 13 different kinds of elves that the organization believes inhabit the country of Iceland.
-According to the organization's headmaster, hidden people "are just the same size and look exactly like human beings, the only difference is that they are invisible to most of us.
-Elves, on the other hand, aren’t entirely human, they’re humanoid, starting at around eight centimetres".
+The organization teaches about the hidden people and thirteen types of elves, entities purported by the institution to reside within Iceland.
+The school's principal, Magnús Skarphéðinsson, states:Hidden people are just the same size and look exactly like human beings, the only difference is that they are invisible to most of us.
+Elves, on the other hand, aren’t entirely human, they’re humanoid, starting at around eight centimeters.The Icelandic Elf School publishes materials on hidden people, which serve both as an educational resource and a teaching aid within the classroom.

-The organization is headed by Magnús Skarphéðinsson.
-Magnús has a full curriculum, and certificate programs for visitors.
-However, the organization also publishes texts on hidden people, partly for its own use in the classroom.
-The school organizes five hour long educational excursions for visitors.
-Since opening in 1991, over 9,000 people, most of them foreigners, have attended the organization.
-The Álfaskólinn also provides "aura readings" and "past-life explorations".
+Established in 1991, the school arranges educational excursions lasting approximately five hours for its visitors.
+Since opening the institution has welcomed more than 9,000 attendees, the majority of whom are foreign.
+Other services provided by the Álfaskólinn include aura readings and explorations into past lives.